 Red Nose supports a risk minimisation approach

-- Place baby on the back to sleep (not on the tummy or side).
+- Place baby to sleep on their back (not on their tummy or side).

-- Make sure the mattress is firm and clean.
+- Make sure the mattress is clean and firm.

-- Make sure that bedding cannot cover the baby’s face.
+- Make sure that bedding and sheets cannot cover baby’s face.

-- Place the baby at the side of one parent - not in between two parents, as this would increase the likelihood of the baby becoming covered or slipping underneath adult bedding.
+- Place the baby at the side of one parent - not in between two parents, which increases the likelihood of the baby becoming covered or slipping underneath adult bedding as well as overheating

 - Avoid pushing the bed up against the wall.
 Babies have died after becoming trapped between the bed and the wall.